AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/mpd/wca.md

 ![Image of WCA MPD page](images/mpd/mpd_wca.jpg)

-* This page is available on both MPD screens.
-* It can only be accessed by using the "Cycle MPD" function on either side.
 * If there is anything wrong with the helicopter, a message will appear on this screen.

 The color indicates how severe the message is.